MiRoVaGo/pRecipe/README.md

 enhancement label and state your possible addition in order to check if it belongs in the package or if it is not something we are already working on.
-If we agree your suggestion should be part of `pRecipe` and no one is already working on your it, fork the dev branch, work on your fork, and then create a pull request to merge it into dev.
+If we agree your suggestion should be part of `pRecipe` and no one is already working on it, fork the dev branch, work on your fork, and then create a pull request to merge it into dev.

 ## Scripting: